mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices.md

 These interview extracts are presented sometimes with commentary and sometimes without as they are directly reference from commentary in chapters.

+###  Practioner interviews

+Saskia Leggett is a researcher who was active in the in Creative Family Learning program under direction of Ricarosa Roque.
+She took a leading role in creating the programme's support resources.
+Matt Curinga is an academic at Columbia and teaches in educational technology and computer science.
+He is also active in a non-profit organisation, Zero Day Camp, promoting learning coding and engineering through engaging projects.
+Dave  Potts is a professional programmer and a parent and volunteer at Coder Dojo which is a volunteer run teaching technology monthly event.
+James Clegg is PGCE Computing student/teacher and volunteer student helper for the game making programme.

 ### Interview.summaries

 #### Use of helping roles in Interview data.